 If you’ve ever created a slide in Google Slides that you wanted to use as an image in another presentation or document, then you may have wondered how to save Google Slides as images.

-Creating a slide in Google Slides presents you with the ability to add images, text, and other elements.
+Creating a slide in Google Slides presents you with the ability to add images, text, and other elements, along with speaker notes that you can learn how to view when presenting in Google Slides.
 This can be a simple alternative to more complicated and expensive options for creating things like newsletters and flyers.

 How to Save Google Slides as Images